Otacrob/Otacrob/README.md

 ## 🎯 Objective

-To join a dynamic SOC team as a **Cybersecurity Analyst (Tier 1)** and actively contribute to protecting organizational assets while continuously learning and growing within the field of cybersecurity.
+To join a dynamic team as a **Cybersecurity Analyst (Tier 1)** and actively contribute to protecting organizational assets while continuously learning and growing within the field of cybersecurity.

 ---